 Czech This Out.

 The beautiful scene was shot in the Czech Republic.
-The sunflower field that surrounds her cottage looks magnificent because it was planted a year ahead of the shooting to get the exact essence for this pivotal scene.
-Not that an abundance of sunflowers were not there already…
+The sunflower field surrounding her cottage looks magnificent because it was planted a year before the shooting to get the exact essence of this pivotal scene.
+Not that an abundance of sunflowers was not there already…

 It’s just that, well…